muhdamean/tarteel-voice/README.md

 # Tarteel-voice

-## Quick Overview

-This is a simple node.js micro service serves Tarteel's voice recognition and follow along features.
+The node.js micro service for Tarteel's voice recognition and follow along features.

 ## Usage